-28.22 Family 9.10 - Negative Flick Rolls (aka "Negative Snap Rolls")

-28.22.1 For negative snap rolls, all criteria stated for positive snap rolls apply except in a negative snap roll the nose and tail of the aircraft must initially move in the nose down / tail up sense.
+- 28.23 Family 9.10 Negative Flick Rolls (aka "Negative Snap Rolls") - 28.23.1 For negative snap rolls, all criteria stated for positive snap rolls apply except in a negative snap roll the nose and tail of the aircraft must initially move in the nose down / tail up sense.

 Clarification: The negative snap roll characteristics of an aircraft may be quite different from positive snaps.
-As always, the competitor will be given the benefit of the doubt.

-28.23 Family 9.11-9.12 - Spins

-- 28.23.1 A spin is an Autorotation performed on a steeply descending flight path following an aerodynamic stall.
-Spins only appear on vertical downlines.

-- 5° 28.23.2 When the aircraft stalls, the aircraft must simultaneously move around all three flight axes:
+- 28.24 Family 9.11-9.12 Spins - 28.24.1 A spin is an Autorotation performed on a steeply descending flight path following an aerodynamic stall.
+Spins only appear on vertical downlines. - 28.24.2 When the aircraft stalls, the aircraft must simultaneously move around all three flight axes:

-- 1) the nose will pitch toward the ground;
+- a) the nose will pitch toward the ground;

-- 2) the aircraft will yaw; and
+- b) the aircraft will yaw; and

-- 3) the aircraft will roll.
+- c) the aircraft will roll.